 What are Replacement Reserves?
-Replacement reserves are the money a Condo association or HOA association accrues over time to pay for future repairs and replacements of community assets.
-By saving for these large expenses from year to year, on a cumulative basis, the costs are more equitably distributed among all members who receive benefit from the community's assets.
+Replacement reserves are the money a Condo association or HOA association sets aside to offset the ongoing wear and tear of community assets that inevitably need to be replaced.
+By saving for these large expenses gradually, from year to year on a cumulative basis, the costs are more equitably distributed among all members who receive benefit from the community's assets.

 Why should I pay for this, I'll be dead by the time the money is needed!
 By reserving for these expenses over time, nobody has to pay for the whole thing in a lump sum.
 Each member pays only for what they use.
 It's sort of a Fair-Share plan.
 You only pay for the depreciation that actually accrues during your residency.
 Meanwhile, the property is well maintained, everyone's investment is protected, and nobody gets stuck with a huge special assessment!

 Why should we save now for expenses that won't be incurred for many years?
-Reserves are your community's way of setting aside money for future repairs and replacements of community assets.
-A reserve analysis study is a long-term planning and budgeting guide which provides a payment plan that allows you to make small monthly contributions to your reserve account in order to have proper funding available when each asset needs to be repaired or replaced.
+Reserves are your community's way of paying for what you are using now, a fair-share plan where everyone pays for what they use.
+A reserve analysis study is a long-term planning and budgeting guide which lets you keep pace with the deterioration by making small monthly contributions to your reserve account in order to have proper funding available when each asset needs to be repaired or replaced.

 Can't they pay those future capital expenses with special assessments?
 Most community association governing documents require the approval of the owners to levy a special assessment, if they allow them at all.
 Therefore, there is no assurance for any individual member that the funds will be available when work is required on their home.
-Special assessments are difficult to get approved, generally unpleasant and frequently unfair.
-Especially for those living on fixed incomes.
+Special assessments are unpopular and difficult to get approved.
+They are unfairly apportioned, especially for those living on fixed incomes.
 It's always better to pay a little extra each month than to get hit with a devastating expense all at once.

 How much should we reserve?
 There is no rule of thumb and there are no shortcuts.
 The only way to determine how much you should be saving for future expenses is to conduct an analysis!
 What are the association's responsibilities?
 How much is already saved?
 How much will you need and when will you need it?
 There are many variables.
 Do not guess, do the math!